ACDguide/BigData/BigData/tools/python.md

 Earthpy -

-xgcm - work with offset grids
+`xgcm` - work with offset grids

+## GUI
+ `spyder` - good for reformed matlab users as it provides a very similar interface
 ## Specific toolsets

 [Anaconda](https://www.anaconda.com/): Contains pretty much all the python libraries you'd want to get started, great for newcomers but takes up a lot of space.
 Not recommended on shared systems with quotas but good on local laptops.
 Includes Spyder, a Matlab-like programming environment (IDE).